Oil and Gas Terms Beginning with “D” — Page 3

 What Is Depth of Investigation?
 Depth of investigation (DOI) is the radial distance from the borehole axis at which a wireline or LWD logging tool is primarily sensitive to formation properties.
 It defines how far into… Read more →

-A point on the surface for which the depth to a horizon has been calculated in a refractionseismic survey.
-The term is commonly misused as a synonym for common depth point.
-Read more →
+A depth point is a location on the surface for which the depth to a subsurface horizon has been calculated from a refraction seismic survey.
+It is a single computed value, the vertical distance from a surface reference… Read more →

 A depth reference is the fixed surveyed datum from which all wellbore depth measurements are recorded, with common references including kelly bushing (KB) elevation, rotary table (RT) elevation, ground level (GL), mean… Read more →